-This is the first in a three-part series regarding why offering healthcare consumers high-touch advocacy and navigation support is critical for staying competitive.
+This is the first in a three-part healthcare concierge services series regarding why offering healthcare consumers and patients high-touch advocacy and navigation support is critical for staying competitive.

 To contain costs, employers have been shifting to high-deductible plans and increasing employee contributions to plan premiums.
 Many, however, have come to realize that such cost-shifting strategies aren’t always resulting in higher engagement, improved outcomes and reduced spending.